deysipaniagua7/Project-4/README.md

 ## Repo Structure
 Due file size limitations, we were unable to upload each Trial's .ipynb file output.
 Therefore, below is a brief description of our repo including each Trial's .ipynb file and their output:
 1. "Pickle_Coding": This file includes coding which allows users to load and open all pickle files.
-3. "Pipeline + Bert_Plain TF_IDF Output.xlsx": This .csv file contains 2 tables showcasing classifcation report and logistic regression results across all 4 trials.
+3. "Pipeline + Bert_Plain TF_IDF Output.xlsx": This .csv file contains 2 tables showcasing a classification report and logistic regression results across all 4 trials.
 4. "Project 4 Slides_FINAL.pptx":
 5. "Trial 1_Fake Job_100 Row Test_FINAL": This file was run on 100 rows of data.
 It included a logistic regression and a list of top 10 keywords for the first 3 test samples.
 6. "Trial 2_Fake Job_1000 Row Test_FINAL": This file was run on 1000 rows of data.
 It included the two tests from Trial 1 and a classifcation report.